amnanoc/Algorithms-and-Data-Structures/README.md

 <!-- GETTING STARTED -->
 # Contents
 These are all the assignments I did for Algorithms and Data Structures class at KTH.
-The goal of the course is to provide a solid understanding of how to design and analyze the most important classes of algorithms.
-The course aims to provide students with skills that will allow them to independently construct computer programs that use time and memory efficiently.
-The students will learn to identify problems that are impractical to solve or even impossible to solve with conventional models.
+The goal of the course was to provide a solid understanding of how to design and analyze the most important classes of algorithms.

 __Assignments__
 - [x] **Double linked lists**